 16th Street Improvement Project, Phase 1 and Phase 2

-To allow for zero-emission transit service into Mission Bay, the project will also include extending the overhead contact system (OCS) that powers our trolley buses on 16th Street from Kansas Street to Third Street.
+To allow for zero-emission transit service into Mission Bay, the project will also include extending the overhead contact system (OCS) that powers trolley buses on 16th Street from Kansas Street to Third Street.
 Additionally, new bike lanes have been added to 17th Street to create a continuous route from Mission Bay to the Mission Neighborhood.

 This project is part of Muni Forward, an ongoing initiative to create a safe, reliable and comfortable experience on and off transit.

-Phase 1 construction will be implemented on16th Street from Potrero to 3rd Street with work moving west to east.
+Phase 1 construction will be implemented on16th Street from Potrero Avenue to 3rd Street with work moving west to east.
 Construction is ongoing and is scheduled to be complete in spring 2020.

 Phase 2 construction will be implemented along 16th Street between Church Street and Potrero Avenue.
 Construction is scheduled to begin spring 2020.

 Along with the important improvements to 16th Street, the eastern end of the 22 Fillmore route will shift to serve the growth in jobs, housing and hospitals in Mission Bay.
 A replacement route, 55 Dogpatch, was created through a community process that will ensure service is maintained to Potrero Hill and the Dogpatch areas once the 22 Fillmore shifts to Mission Bay and 3rd Street.